cncf/cloudnativetv/.github/ISSUE_TEMPLATE/show-submission.md

 ---

 // TODO - Delete this list when done!
-[ ] Read the [Submission Guidelines](../blob/main/operations/SUBMISSION.md)
-[ ] Fill out the following with the [Submission Guidelines](../blob/main/operations/SUBMISSION.md) in mind.
+// when editing: go into the preview tab to click links [ ] Read the [Submission Guidelines](../blob/main/operations/SUBMISSION.md) [ ] Fill out the following with the [Submission Guidelines](../blob/main/operations/SUBMISSION.md) in mind.